Blake's Mystery

 Leaving fresh groceries and his cats behind, all communication with his family and friends ceased, which was out of character for him.
 There's reason to believe he didn't walk away willingly.

-What happened to Blake Royse Nex?
+What happened to Blake?

 Help us solve this 32-year mystery - any detail could break the case.